 The flat front trousers do not have side pockets, but they do have a rear pocket on the right (maybe on the left too, it’s hard to tell) and flared legs with plain hems.
 The trousers have a long rise and sit at the waist.
 A nice thing about the double-breasted dinner jacket compared to the single-breasted dinner jacket is that, because it stays buttoned, no additional waist covering is needed.
 The lapels, buttons, trouser stripe and waistband are trimmed in black satin silk, which has a slight contrast in the daylight.
 The wide bow tie is also black satin silk.

-The white dress shirt made by Frank Foster has a plain front with his signature placket with two lines of stitching close together down the middle, a large point collar and fancy buttons.
-The sheer and airy fabric is likely cotton voile or zendaline, with only a single layer in front.
-Voile shirts are often doubled in front because they are so sheer.
-The lack of a bib makes this shirt more more bearable in the heat of the desert.
+The off-white dress shirt made by Frank Foster has a plain front with his signature placket with two lines of stitching close together down the middle, a large point collar and fancy buttons.
+The sheer and airy fabric is likely silk crepe de chine or cotton voile, with only a single layer in front.
+The lack of a front bib makes this shirt more more bearable in the heat of the desert.